MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Transactional integrity is harder to maintain because data creation and persistence happens within separate services.
 - End-to-end tracing requires more complex orchestration.

-When implementing loose coupling, **Event-driven architecture** and **asynchronous message processing** are key design patterns which should be applied for interactions which do not require an immediate response.
+When implementing loose coupling, **event-driven architecture** and **asynchronous message processing** are key design patterns which should be applied for interactions which do not require an immediate response.
 Events indicate a change in state within entities and are generated by event *producers*.
 Producers do not know anything about how events should be processed or handled.
 The is the responsibility of *consumers*.
 When using asynchronous event-driven communication, a producer publishes an event when something happens within its domain which another component needs to be aware of, such as a price change in a product catalogue, which consumers will subscribe to receive so they can process the events asynchronously.

 > [!TIP]
 > Refer to the [Event-driven architecture](/azure/architecture/guide/architecture-styles/event-driven) and [asynchronous processing](/azure/architecture/patterns/async-request-reply) patterns for further details.